RenatsB/clustering/README.md

 LN - Linear (single vector of floats)
 4SV - 4 Std::Vectors of floats
 4LV - 4 pointers to arrays (or std::vectors)
-4LL - 4 pointers to arrays or vectors, but using direct assignment (see cpuImageGen for reference)
 ```